Immunizations Banner2.png

 Vaccines prevent disease in people who receive them and protect those who come into contact with unvaccinated individuals.
-Vaccines are provided through injection with a needle, orally or by nasal spray.
+Vaccines are provided through injection with a needle, orally or a nasal spray.

 Vaccine-preventable diseases have a costly impact, resulting in doctor's visits, hospitalizations, and premature deaths.
 Sick children can also cause parents to lose time from work.